7 Household Items That Should Never Be Flushed Down the Toilet

 7. Paper towels

-If you flush any of these seven items will eventually lead to blocked drains or damaged pipelines within your plumbing system which comes at an unforetold cost to the homeowner.
-Be aware of the things you flush down the toilet.
+The bottom line is that flushing any of the seven items can lead to blocked drains or damaged pipelines in your plumbing system which will incur a huge expense to the homeowner.
+Be mindful of the items you put down the drain.

 Item | Reason for not Flushing |